 Posted at Nov 10, 2020 1:18:00 PM by THAT Agency | Share

 You want to get on the first page of Google in 2021.
 To do so, you're competing with every other business in your industry.
 Some have years of experience on you.
 Some have marketing departments that dwarf your own.
 Some have marketing budgets larger than your business's entire budget.
 Can you still do it?
 Can you still get to that first page?
 Yes.
-It takes work, building content over time, and knowing the ins and outs of your task from SEO keywords to Google SERP features.
+It takes work, building content over time, and knowing the ins and outs of your task from search engine optimization keywords to Google search results.

 The big question is, how do you make it there?

 What You Need to Know About Google Core Updates